For Owners

 There are a few options to manage the disease, but only one that cures it - and that is radioactive iodine treatment (I-131).

-Although treating with a radioactive substance can sound daunting, it is in fact very straight forward.
-On admittance day your kitty receives a few drops of liquid in their mouth after being examined by one of our veterinarians.
+Although treating with a radioactive substance can sound daunting, it is in fact very straightforward.
+On admittance day your kitty receives a subcutaneous injection (just like a vaccine!) after being examined by one of our veterinarians.
 That’s it!

 Radioactive Iodine has an affinity for only abnormal thyroid tissue - this means that it does not harm any other tissues/organs in your cat’s body.
 Since the radioactive iodine is not affecting any other organs, your kitty does not feel unwell from the treatment.
 Most are happily eating and lounging in their condos right away.

-They must then board in our facility for 4-7 days while their radioactive levels decrease to the safe limit.
-We will let you know the soonest they are able to return home.
-We are also able to keep them for the full 7 days if needed to accommodate the owners schedule.
+Depending on the dose received will determine if your cat can have a same-day treatment or must board in our facility for 1-7 days while their radioactive levels decrease to the safe limit.
+We will let you know as soon as possible when they can return home.
 There is no additional charge for this.

 Boarding